The original 1982 British expedition

-Dave Ireland of Birmingham Runner (our main kit supplier and sponsor for 2015) was part of the crew.
-As was a very young Nick Papageorge.
+Dave Ireland of Birmingham Runner was part of the crew as was a very young Nick Papageorge.

 Described as the world’s most grueling race, the Spartathlon runs over rough tracks and muddy paths (often it rains during the race), crosses vineyards and olive groves, climbs steep hillsides and, most challenging of all, takes the runners on the 1,200 meter ascent and descent of Mount Parthenio in the dead of night.